Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 You can also run lsnrctl and enter SERVICES to display service status information.

-After adding the tnsnames alias and restarting the listener, use tnsping <alias> to check that you can connect to the new service.
-If tnsping succeeds, you will get a message similar to:
+After adding the tnsnames alias and restarting the listener, use tnsping alias to check that you can connect to the new service.
+If tnsping succeeds, you'll get a message similar to:

 [oracle@fedora11 ~]$ tnsping hsconnect